ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 </figure>

 Initial performance looks great!
 But eventually, before 100 million rows on my system, a bottleneck is reached and the insert rate tanks before picking back up in waves.
 The maximum sustained insert rate is around 600~700k inserts/sec for regular tables and ~300k for hypertables.
-The bottleneck seemed to be the SSD where all the workers were writing to the DB, not the HDD where the data was being read from.

 pg_bulkload doesn't let you specify the number of threads or workers, but does have a `writer=parallel` option which uses multiple threads to do data reading, parsing and writing in parallel.
 We'll look at its insert rate later.